openpermissions/odrl-profile/README.md

 **ODRL 2.1**

-OpenLicensing ontology is built ontop of ODRL2.1, and can be considered as an ODRL2.1 profile
+OpenPermissions ontology is built ontop of ODRL2.1, and can be considered as an ODRL2.1 profile

 - <http://www.w3.org/ns/odrl/2/>